Asbestos Ingestion, Peritoneal Mesothelioma, and Digestive Cancers

 A newer type of chemotherapy involving drugs injected directly right into the abdomen shows promise for treatment.
 Like other types of mesothelioma, the peritoneal form is most often associated with asbestos exposure.

-Researchers are currently investigating how asbestos fibers arrive in the abdominal cavity, though ingestion is the most likely culprit.
+Researchers are currently investigating how asbestos fibers arrive in the abdominal cavity, though ingestion is one major possibility.

 The inhalation of asbestos fibers causes pleural mesothelioma.
-After inhaling these tiny fibers, they become lodged in the tissues of the pleura or lungs, causing damage that leads to cancer.
+They become lodged in the tissues of the pleura or lungs, causing damage that leads to cancer in some people.

 Inhalation occurs easily when someone is around asbestos, as fibers are lightweight and easily become airborne.[2]
 Ingestion is less likely, though possible.
 This may be how asbestos fibers get to the peritoneum.[3]